mantidproject/mantid/docs/source/algorithms/DirectILLDiagnostics-v1.rst

 The workspace in *InputWorkspace* should be loaded using the :ref:`DirectILLCollectData <algm-DirectILLCollectData>` algorithm.
 It also provides the data needed for *EPPWorkspace* and *FlatBkgWorkspace*.

+Diagnostics reporting
+#####################

+The optional *OutputDiagnosticsReportWorkspace* property returns a table workspace summarizing the diagnostics.
+The table has three columns:

+#.
+'WorkspaceIndex'
+#.
+'ElasticIntensity': Holds the value of integrated elastic peaks used for the diagnostics.
+#.
+'FlagBkg': Holds the value of the flat backgrounds used for the diagnostics.
+#.
+'Diagnosed': Non-zero values in this column indicate that the spectrum did not pass the diagnostics.

+The columns can be plotted to get an overview of the diagnostics.

 Usage
 -----